 Field-hunting tip

-Look in hydrothermal veins in sedimentary and metamorphic rocks country — that is the host setting where cupropearceite typically forms.
+Look in hydrothermal veins in sedimentary and metamorphic rocks country, the host setting where cupropearceite typically forms.
 If you start seeing tennantite, galena, sphalerite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, hexagonal plates, massive habit, so train your eye for that shape before scanning the outcrop.